Hospitality industry: Definition in the United States

 In the United States, hotels are the most popular vacation accommodation.
-In 2022, the worth of US Hotels & Motels industry reached up to $177.6 billion.
+In 2022, the hotel and motel industry in the United States was a $224.9 billion market, measured by revenue.

 Definition in Dutch, Italian and French

-Horeca (also HoReCa, HORECA) is the Dutch, German, Italian, Romanian and French languages term for the food service and hotel industries.
-The term is a syllabic abbreviation of the words Hotel/Restaurant/Café.
-The term is mostly used in the Benelux countries and in Switzerland.
+Horeca (also HoReCa, HORECA) is the Dutch, Indonesian, German, Italian, Romanian, Portuguese and French term for the food service and hotel industries.
+The term is a syllabic abbreviation of the words hotel/restaurant/café.
+The term is mostly used in the Benelux countries, Indonesia, and Switzerland.

 "Horeca" is often not a one-to-one equivalent to the term "hospitality industry" used in English, which is often used more broadly.
 According to the Cambridge Business English Dictionary the "hospitality industry" consists of hotels and food service, equivalent to NAICS code 72, "Accommodation and Food Service".
 However, the United States Department of Labor Standard Industry Classification (SIC) defines the hospitality industry more broadly, as noted above.

 The Dutch Uniforme Voorwaarden Horeca (UVH) is translated into English as Uniform Conditions for the Hotel and Catering Industry.
 This code covers hotels, bars, restaurants and related businesses in the Netherlands.
 Koninklijke Horeca Nederland is the Dutch trade association for the hotel and catering industry.

 This sector is one of the fastest growing in Europe.
-In 2004, more than 7.8 million people were employed and the sector generated more than $338 billion turnover.
+In 2004, more than 7.8 million people were employed and the sector generated more than $338 billion in turnover.
 Jobs tend to be temporary, with irregular hours, low pay, and few career prospects.
 There is a high proportion of young people working in the sector.
 Some distribution companies use this term to define the food & beverage service trade channel or the hospitality trade.

+By country

+India

+The hotel industry in India is poised for continued strong growth, with CareEdge Ratings forecasting a 9-11% year-over-year increase in revenue for hotels in FY25.
+This comes after an estimated 12-14% growth in RevPAR (revenue per available room) in FY24, driven by robust demand outpacing supply.
+Average room rates across India are projected to rise from around ₹7,200-7,400 in FY24 to ₹7,700-7,900 in FY25, with RevPAR climbing to an average of ₹4,800-5,000 by end-FY24.
+The recovery is fueled by healthy domestic leisure and business travel demand, complemented by increasing foreign tourist arrivals.
+While new supply is expected at a 4-5% CAGR over 4-5 years adding over 50,000 branded rooms, this delayed catch-up will allow demand-supply dynamics to gradually align.
+The CareEdge report notes a better balance emerging across segments like upscale, upper midscale and midscale/economy, reducing the earlier concentration in luxury/upper upscale.
+With high occupancies of 68-70% forecast for FY25, the strong RevPAR growth should aid in improving the credit profile of industry players.